emqx/emqx-docs/en_US/performance/benchmark.md

-# Benchmark
+# Performance Test

-[eMQTT-Bench](https://www.emqx.com/en/try?product=emqtt-bench) is a concise and powerful MQTT protocol benchmark tool written with Erlang.
-If you need testing services with large-scale scenarios and in-depth customization , the test service [XMeter](https://www.xmeter.net/) is recommended.
+After you deploy the EMQX either in a single mode or in an EMQX cluster, you can test the performance of your deployment to know the system capability.
+This section introduces how to install and use the [eMQTT-Bench](https://www.emqx.com/en/try?product=emqtt-bench) to do the performance test.
+The eMQTT-Bench is a concise and powerful MQTT protocol benchmark tool written with Erlang.
+If you need testing services with large-scale scenarios and in-depth customization, the test service [XMeter](https://www.xmeter.net/) is recommended.

-## Install Test Tool
+## Install eMQTT-Bench

+There are three options for installing the eMQTT-Bench:

+- Run the docker image
+- Download and install the binary package
+- Build from the source code

-### Run Docker Image
+### Docker Image

 You can install the benchmark tool by running the `emqtt_bench` docker image pushed to [hub.docker.com](https://hub.docker.com/r/emqx/emqtt-bench/tags).
 The `:latest` tag is updated with each new version: